daaangdennis/CSCE435_Project_2024/Report.md

 - Bitonic Sort (Dennis Dang): Bitonic sort is a sorting algorithm that first creates a bitonic sequence and then performs a bitonic merge to create a sorted sequence.
 In order to make a parallel program for bitonic sort, the array data will be split among $p$ processors.
 Each processor will then sort their data either ascending or descending based on rank number and then use MPI to create the bitonic sequence.
 Then, MPI will be used again to allow the processors to communicate and exchange data between one another to perform the bitonic merge.

-- Sample Sort (Sam Zhang): sample sort is a generalization of quick sort used in parallel processing systems.
-Sample sort partitions an unsorted list into $k$ buckets, and sorts each bucket.
+- Samplesort (Sam Zhang): samplesort is a generalization of quick sort used in parallel processing systems.
+Samplesort partitions an unsorted list into $k$ buckets, and sorts each bucket.
 In parallel computing, $p$ buckets are assigned to $p$ processors, allowing efficient sorting of buckets.

 - Merge Sort (Jack Couture): Merge sort is a sorting algorithm that divides up the data to work more efficiently and can be used to rapidly sort with parallel computing much larger sets of data.
 It will take the data and divide them among $p$ processors which will run in parallel to sort the divided segments.
 This allows the large number of buckets and data to be much more rapidly sorted.